TomH131/cafe-fuencarral/README.md

 ### Python

-The code was ran through the [CI Python Linter](https://pep8ci.herokuapp.com/).
+The code was put through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 The only errors were blank whitespaces and lines too long.
 All errors have been fixed.

 ### Manual testing